-These commands allow you to switch between showing or hiding the Scan Job Queue window, Information window, Tag window, and Status bar on your screen.
+These commands allow you to switch between showing or hiding the Scan Job Queue window, Information window, and Tag windows on your screen.

 To use this feature, choose the correct command from the View menu for viewing a window.
 When the window appears, you can hide it by choosing the particular Hide command for it.